Abukamel/saydone/readme.md

 ## Description
 This is a command wrapper that will notify you when a shell command execution is done by sending a message with command output.
-Currently it supports notfying via slack, hipchat and email.
+Currently it supports notfying via slack and hipchat.
 ## Installation
 - `sudo curl -fLo /usr/local/bin/saydone https://github.com/Abukamel/saydone/releases/download/v0.1/saydone && sudo chmod +x /usr/local/bin/saydone`